Part 1: Introduction

 - general matters relating to employment (for example: time management, how to supervise employees or volunteers, crisis management etc).

 The education event may also have the format of a lesson for a small group or individual including coaching, when it meets the qualifying criteria listed above.
+The ELCIC regards upgrading skill fro building community and for forming restorative relationships as valuable leadership training for the practice of ministry.

 If the event is not in any format described above (i.e. travel tour, individual exploration, independent learning) the following factors should be considered to determine eligibility for this tax free program: